shamough1792/Blood_Pressure_Tracker/README.md

 ### Dependencies

-*
+* Linux
-*
+* Node.js version >= 20.16.0
+* MySql >= 15.1 Distrib 10.6.10-MariaDB

 <br>

 ### Installing

-* Download the source from latest release.
+* Download the file from latest release.
-* Create new folder to contain
+* Create new folder to contain all the file from release.

 <br>